benkoshy/pagy/docs/resources/stylesheets.md

 <%== Pagy.dev_tools %>
 ```

-and adjust a few slider to see the change in real time, right in your app, with the [Pagy Wand](../sandbox/dev_tools)
+and adjust a few sliders to see the change in real time, right in your app, with the [Pagy Wand](../sandbox/dev_tools)

 :::raised
 ![PagyWand](../assets/images/dev-tools.png){width=300}